 He was elected to the Wentworth Corporation in 2008 and to the Institute’s Board of Trustees in 2012.
 He chairs the board’s Facilities and the Presidential Search Committee and serves on its Academic Affairs and Long- Range Planning committees.
 He also has served on the Strategic Planning Steering Committee and has been actively involved with Wentworth’s Industrial Professional Advisory Committees.

-Jerome H. Casey, Treasurer
+Jerome H. Casey, Vice Chair

-Robert C. Murray, Secretary
+Robert C. Murray, Treasurer